crhall-writing/crhall-writing.github.io/_poems/enough.md

 something magical they’ve never known
 and then the way their faces fall

-the way you think it the rest of the day
+the way you think on it the rest of the day
 and for the weeks you’re lacking chemistry
 the rest of the week or of the month
 and you know then it’ll never change